ellakcy/docker-moodle/README.md

 All available images are listed in: https://hub.docker.com/r/ellakcy/moodle/tags?page=1&ordering=-name

-Each flavor is seperates by database support, version and either if is it based on apache, or aplive fia fpm.
+Each flavor is seperates by database support, version and either if is it based on apache, or alpine via fpm.
 To be more specific:

 Image naming Pattern | PHP execution type | Mysql Support | Mariadb Support | Postgresql Support